cloud-gov/pages-core/README.md

-# Federalist
+# Cloud.gov Pages
-***Federalist is updated regularly.
-[Join our public chat room](https://chat.18f.gov/) to talk to us and stay informed.
-You can also check out our [documentation](https://federalist.18f.gov/) to learn more.***
+***Cloud.gov Pages is updated regularly.
+[Join our public chat room](https://chat.18f.gov/?channel=cg-pages-public) to talk to us and stay informed.
+You can also check out our [documentation](https://cloud.gov/pages/) to learn more.***

-## About Federalist
+## About Pages

-[Federalist](https://federalist.18f.gov) helps federal government entities publish compliant static websites quickly and seamlessly.
+[Cloud.gov Pages](https://cloud.gov/pages/) helps federal government entities publish compliant static websites quickly and seamlessly.
 Federalist integrates with GitHub and is built on top of [cloud.gov](https://cloud.gov), which uses Amazon Web Services.

-This repository is home to "federalist-core" - a Node.js app that allows government users to create and configure Federalist sites.
+This repository is home to "pages-core" - a Node.js app that allows government users to create and configure Pages sites.

 ## Examples